UK's BT faces possible industrial action after union rejects pay offer

-April 7 (Reuters) - BT BT.L, Britain's biggest broadband and mobile operator, faces a possible industrial action after the Communication Workers Union (CWU) rejected the company's offer of a consolidated pay rise of 1,500 pounds ($1,961) to annual salaries of frontline workers.
+LONDON, April 7 (Reuters) - BT BT.L, Britain's biggest broadband and mobile operator, faces possible industrial action after the Communication Workers Union (CWU) rejected a consolidated pay rise of 1,500 pounds ($1,961) for its frontline workers.

+BT has about 58,000 frontline staff.
+It said the award was focused on its lowest-paid workers, equating to an increase of around 8% for some, while those at the top of its frontline salaries would receive more than 3%.

+The company said it faced difficult trading conditions as Britain emerged from the pandemic, which had exacerbated a trend of year-on-year revenue declines over the last five years.

+Chief Executive Philip Jansen said: "We know that the cost of living continues to rise and by making this award, we're ensuring that our lower paid workers will benefit most and as soon as possible."

-The CWU tweeted on Thursday that it had "no choice now but to immediately prepare for a statutory industrial action ballot."
-It comes less than a year after the union agreed a deal with BT on pay in 2022 under the company's modernisation plans.
+The CWU, however, said it had "no choice now but to immediately prepare for a statutory industrial action ballot".

+It comes less than a year after the union agreed a deal with BT on the company's modernisation plans, including a commitment to increase pay this year.

+The BT award came as Tesco, the country's biggest retailer, announced a 5.8% pay increase for store and fulfilment centre workers.

+British employers are offering higher pay deals in the face of staff shortages and rising inflation, according to a survey published earlier this year.

 ($1 = 0.7649 pounds)